We dont have mountains and most of our roads have no excuse to curve, but Florida still has scenery worth viewing through your windshield.

 Into the Everglades on Loop Road

-Loop Road can be experienced in conjunction with the Tamiami Trail, but because of the rustic nature of the road, it takes several hours.
+Loop Road can be experienced in conjunction with the Tamiami Trail (above), but because of the rustic nature of the road, it takes several hours.

-There are a few places to stop and take a hike and several scenes that are a photographer’s delight, including the decaying remains of Pinecrest, which looks like a ghost town but still has a handful of inhabitants.
+There are a few places to stop and hike, and several scenes that are a photographers delight, including the decaying remains of Pinecrest, which looks like a ghost town but still has a handful of inhabitants.

 The Overseas Highway through the Florida Keys